Barrett Small Network Hero

 Special skills needed

-Familiarity with Fourier transforms, statistics, and scientific computing in Python (at least one course in Python programming or substantial experience outside of formal coursework; familarity with concepts in astronomy or cosmology is welcome (but not required).
+Experience with scientific computing in Python (at least one course in Python programming, or substantial experience outside of courses), and familiarity with Fourier transforms and statistics.
+Familarity with concepts in astronomy or cosmology is welcome, but not required.

 Majors